Ajayuppu/AjayUppu/README.md

 <h2 align="center"> Hey there! 👋 I'm Ajay Uppu, a passionate technologist and Cloud Engineer on a mission to push the boundaries of innovation.
 Currently harnessing the power of clouds at Futuralis as a Cloud Engineer, where I orchestrate the symphony of Python, Linux, and Security to create seamless cloud experiences</h2>
 <h3 align="center"> AWS Cloud, Security and AI </h3>

-- 🌱 I’m currently diving into the fascinating realms of **cloud computing and AI**.
+- 🌱 I’m currently diving into the fascinating realms of **cloud computing , Data Science and AI**.

 - 👨‍💻 All of my projects are available at [https://github.com/Ajayuppu](https://github.com/Ajayuppu)

-- 💬 Ask me about **Python, Machine Learning, Linux, Penetration Testing, AWS Cloud, Git, Security, CI/CD Pipelines, and more.**
+- 💬 Ask me about **Python, Machine Learning, Linux, Penetration Testing, AWS Cloud,

 - 📫 How to reach me: **ajay.uppu6@gmail.com**